Mani-RajaDev/dwitter-django/README.md

 ## Part 3: Implementing Follows and Dweets:

 In this part of the development process,I added functionality that allows users to follow and unfollow other profiles, as well as created a backend logic for posting and displaying dweets on the user dashboard.
-This allows for a more engaging user experience, enabling users to easily connect with other users and share their thoughts through dweets.

 ## Conclusion